 · Knowledge/experience with Waldorf Education and Early Childhood

 Compensation & Amenities

-The Chicago Waldorf School offers a salary of $21,000, excellent mentoring and funds for on-going professional development.
-There is also an option to buy into health insurance.
+The Chicago Waldorf School offers a salary that is commensurate with experience, excellent mentoring and funds for on-going professional development.

 We encourage you to forward this job opening to others who may be interested.
 To apply please send your resume and letter of interest to: firstname.lastname@example.org.